Carles Puigdemont: Ideology and positions

 One of the founders of the youth organization of the right-of-centre Democratic Convergence of Catalonia (CDC) in the province of Girona, Puigdemont has associated himself since then with the most staunchly pro-independence faction in the party.

-His tenure as Mayor in Girona was characterised by liberal economic policies.
+His tenure as mayor in Girona was characterised by liberal economic policies.

-In 2017, he considered the European Union to be a "club of decadent and obsolescent countries" that was "controlled by a small few", also suggesting that Catalonia should be allowed to vote on its exit from the EU if Catalans wanted it.
-Although he openly supports the EU and Euro, he has supported the idea that "we should work to change it".
-He has rejected a EU which does not protect human rights and the right of representation.
-He has denied being "europhobic" and he has referred to himself and his party not as eurosceptic but as "euro-demanding".
+In 2017, Puigdemont considered the European Union (EU) to be a "club of decadent and obsolescent countries" that was "controlled by a small few", also suggesting that Catalonia should be allowed to vote on its exit from the EU if Catalans wanted it.
+Although he openly supports the EU and euro, he has supported the idea that "we should work to change it".
+He has rejected an EU which does not protect human rights and the right of representation.
+He has denied being "europhobic", and he has referred to himself and his party not as eurosceptic but as "euro-demanding".

-On 17 February 2022, days before the Russian invasion of Ukraine, Puigdemont did not support the package of measures designed to aide Ukraine, as issued by the European Parliament.
+On 17 February 2022, days before the Russian invasion of Ukraine, Puigdemont did not support the package of measures designed to aid Ukraine, as issued by the European Parliament.
 Some of Puigdemont's aides were previously reported to have links with the Kremlin, including with Foreign Minister Sergey Lavrov.
-In September 2021 the European Parliament, which had previously lifted the parliamentary immunity of Puigdemont, launched a deeper investigation into the possible criminal implications of such contacts.
+In September 2021, the European Parliament, which had previously lifted the parliamentary immunity of Puigdemont, launched a deeper investigation into the possible criminal implications of such contacts.
 No conclusive evidence has been presented.

+In May 2024, Puigdemont pointed to the fact that Spain had decided to recognize Palestine but not Kosovo, "a country with which the European Union has diplomatic relations".
+He also accused Spain of helping Turkey "to suppress the Kurds".
+Puigdemont said that "Above all, Spain is the country that suppressed the democratic referendum of Catalonia" on 1 October 2017.